Remember Jewish Zwierzyniec

 The Zwierzyniec ghetto residents were conscripted for labour at the sawmill and lumber yard on the former Zamoyski estate.
 Other Jews repaired and expanded the roads leading from Zwierzyniec to Bilgoraj and to Szczebrzeszyn.
 Tombstones from the Jewish cemetery were used on these projects.

-The first transport of Jews during the Holocaust, numbering 52 Jews from Zwierzyniec, Rudka and nearby locales, was sent to a death camp in Belzec in September 1942 via Bilgoraj.
+A group of Jews from Zwierzyeniec ghetto, numbering 52 Jews from Zwierzyniec, Rudka and nearby locales, was sent to a death camp in Belzec in September 1942 via Bilgoraj.
 A mass extermination of the Jews of Zwierzyniec commenced on October 21, 1942.
-All Jews from Zwierzyniec and Rudka were murdered in the Shoah.
+Over 2,000 Jews from Zwierzyniec and Rudka were murdered in the Shoah.

 This marked the end of the Jewish community in Zwierzyniec.
 Zachor - We Remember.